On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

-Note that Theorem~\ref{abstract-ET-generalized} includes Theorem~\ref{abstract-ET} as a~partial case by identifying operations and relations with principal ultrafilters given by them as in Theorem~\ref{ordinary-models-as-new-generalized}.
+Note that Theorem~\ref{abstract-ET-generalized} includes Theorem~\ref{abstract-ET} as a~particular case by identifying operations and relations with principal ultrafilters given by them as in Theorem~\ref{ordinary-models-as-new-generalized}.

-Before formulating an extension theorem for generalized models in the wide sense, let us state one more auxiliary result:
+Before formulating an extension theorem for ultrafilter models in the wide sense, let us state one more auxiliary result:

-\begin{lemma} Let $\mathfrak U$ and $\mathfrak V$ be two generalized models in the same signature whose universes $\scc X$ and~$Y$, respectively, both carry topologies where the topology on~$\scc X$ is standard, let $\mathfrak U$~coincide, up to the identification map~$i$, with a~generalized model~$\mathfrak B$ in the narrow sense (also having the universe~$\scc X$), and let $g:\scc X\to Y$.
+\begin{lemma} Let $\mathfrak U$ and $\mathfrak V$ be two ultrafilter models in the wide sense, of the same signature, whose universes $\scc X$ and~$Y$, respectively, both carry topologies where the topology on~$\scc X$ is standard, let $\mathfrak U$~coincide, up to the identification map~$i$, with an ultrafilter model~$\mathfrak B$ in the narrow sense (also having the universe~$\scc X$), and let $g:\scc X\to Y$.
 Then the following are equivalent: \begin{enumerate} \item[(i)] $g$~is a~homomorphism of $\mathfrak U$ into~$\mathfrak V$, \item[(ii)] $g$~is a~homomorphism of $e(\mathfrak B)$ into $\mathfrak V$. \end{enumerate} If moreover, the interpretation in $\mathfrak V$ takes $n$-ary predicate symbols to ultrafilters having limits in $\{S\subseteq Y^n:S$~is closed\,$\}$ where $Y^n$~carries the product topology, and the map~$g$ is closed, then the following item: \begin{enumerate} \item[(iii)] $g$~is a~homomorphism of $E(\mathfrak B)$ into $\mathfrak V$, \end{enumerate} also is equivalent to each of items (i) and~(ii):

 \end{lemma}